In a perfect world, you wouldn’t need to search for classroom wish list examples or seek a sample classroom wish list letter to parents.

 - Awards Day

 - End-of-Year Celebration

 Classroom Wish List Letter to Parents (Template)

-The following classroom wish list letter to parents is simply a sample.
+The following classroom wish list letter to parents is a sample.

-Customize the messaging to fit your voice, seasonal timing, and the needs of your elementary classroom.
+Customize the messaging to fit your voice, seasonal timing, and the needs of your classroom.

 Dear Parents of Room 2B,

 Because of you, the school year has started smoothly.
 I can see that students are excited to be back, and they’re eagerly looking forward to all of the wonderful activities they’ll be experiencing.

 To maximize the teaching and learning process, I’m asking for your help in the form of a donation.